Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 The **All Bookings** section is quite similar to the **Your Bookings** section.
 This sub-page is only visible to superusers / hosts so they can see and manage all bookings by all guests from one place.
 The difference to the **Your Bookings** page is that **All Bookings** features extended functionality to manage the bookings.
 Next to the 'cancel booking' button there is also a 'confirm booking' button (changes to green background color when hovering over and grows slightly bigger) and 'delete booking' button (changes to red and gets bigger).
 The modal confirmation procedure and confirmation message at the top is the same as described above for the 'cancel booking' functionality in **Your Bookings** for the confirm and delete buttons.
 Once a booking has been confirmed or cancelled the respective button disappears from the card.
 The delete functionality removes the booking from the database entirely.

-If a non-logged-in or guest user tries to access the page via direct link input they will read the information *"You are not authorized to view this page."*
+If a non-logged-in user tries to access the page via direct link input they will read the information *"You are not authorized to view this page" in a pop-up modal and being redirected to the main page.*

 [[Back to top]](#table-of-contents)